kkaarel/monitoring_logicapp_ade/readme.md

 # Reading messages from Azure event grid and sending message to MS Teams

 Data loads and moniroting needs proactive and timely monitoring.
-Archiving this it is need to follow up on loads and any fails and errors.
+Archiving this, it is need to follow up on loads and any fails and errors.
 This logic app enable you to follow event grid messages that are sent by [ADE](https://www.solita.fi/en/agiledataengine/).

 ## Requierments

-Azure account
++ Azure account
-Altleas one ADE environment in Azure
++ Altleas one ADE environment in Azure
-Possibility to create resources
++ Possibility to create resources
-Resource group
++ Resource group
-Logic app
++ Logic app
-Created eventgrid connection(created before hand)
++ Created eventgrid connection(created before hand)

 ## How to deploy